LED Street Lights Making Streets Brighter

 Such technologies can be used further to equip the sensors for giving light outputs as per light levels and do all of this within minimized energy consumption according to the levels of natural light outside.

-2. Multi-functional lights
+2. Multi-functional Lights

 These lights can be used for gathering information on different things like weather and traffic, etc.

-3. Solar panels
+3. Solar Panels

 The Right Light Dispersion for Street Lights

-There are certain arrangements you would need to do while installing the street lights to make them anti-glare and generate evenly distributed light so that the street becomes safer for the passengers.
+There are certain arrangements you would need to make while installing the street lights to make them anti-glare and generate evenly distributed light so that the street becomes safer for the passengers.
 We are talking about the light rays generated beyond 75 degrees from the Nadir that are harmful.

 This light is glaring and harmful to drivers.
 This is why LEDs are a better choice for street lighting as they are anti-glare and produce balanced light.
 At the same time, HPS fixtures produce much higher glare due to their light rays being angled beyond 150 degrees.

 This is the picture of a light setting that has the wide-angled HPS fixtures being used in it.
 You can notice the high amount of light wastage.
-The houses near the street have their curtains drawn mostly to save their windows from being unnecessary lit all the time due to the high light distribution.
+The houses near the street have their curtains drawn mostly to save their windows from being unnecessarily lit all the time due to the high light distribution.
 This further causes light pollution affecting nature experts and astronomers too.

 This can be eliminated with the LED lights that give focused and directional lighting.
-The houses near the streets won’t need to hide their windows with curtains like in the case above anymore since the lights won’t be reaching anywhere but on the target space.
-This also causes lesser lumens requirement since the light is being used for the set purpose only.
+The houses near the streets won’t need to hide their windows with curtains like in the case above anymore since the lights won’t be reaching anywhere but the target space.
+This also causes a lesser lumens requirement since the light is being used for the set purpose only.

 Uniform Light Dispersion